rbutera/panda0/haskell/foldr.md

 ## Recursion in Haskell
 Algorithms can be either *recursive* or *iterative*.
 An _iterative_ algorithm is composed of a series of steps, whereas a _recursive_ algorithm is composed of a function that calls a (smaller) instance of itself.
 Recursively defined functions exist in both the functional and imperative programming styles.
 Whilst recursive approaches are used in imperative languages, a non-recursively defined alternative is usually possible in imperative programming.
 Recursion is often used over iteration for the sake of elegance.
 For example, The following is a function that calculates the factorial of an input, programmed in the iterative style.
-It is written in JavaScript (a C-based language with support for both imperative and functional styles.
+It is written in JavaScript (a C-based language with support for both imperative and functional styles:

 ```js
 function iFact (n) {